-- Butt joint: two pieces of wood are connected by nails, screws, or dowels
+- Butt joints connect two pieces of wood using dowels, nails, or screws.

-- Dado joint: two pieces of wood are connected by a groove in one piece that is the same width as the thickness of the inserted second piece
+- Dado joints connect two pieces of wood by inserting a piece into a groove on another piece.
+The width of the groove is equal to the thickness of the adjoining piece

 Dado joint photo credit: JB Shelving